-- Why is the mass range so large $(0.1m_p 175 m_p)$ ? - How do matters acquire mass? - Higgs mechanism, did we find the Higgs particle? - Why is the matter in the universe made only of particles? - Neutrinos have mass!!
-What are the mixing parameters, CP violations and mass ordering? - Why are there only three apparent forces? - Can the forces be unified? - Is the picture we present the real thing? - What makes up the 96% of the universe? - What is the dark matter and dark energy? - Are there any other theories that describe the universe better? - Does the super-symmetry exist? - How is the universe created, the Big Bang?
+- Why is the mass range so large $(0.1 m_p 175 m_p)$?

+- How do matters acquire mass?

+- Higgs mechanism, did we find the Higgs?

+- Why is the matter in the universe made only of particles?

+- Neutrinos have mass!!
+What are the mixing parameters, particleanti particle asymmetry and mass ordering?

+The nature of neutrinos, Majorana, Dirac?

+- Why are there only four apparent forces?

+- Is the picture we present the real thing?

+What makes up the ~95% of the universe?

+- Are there any other theories that describe the universe better?

+Does the super-symmetry exist?

+- How is the universe created?
+The BIG BANG?

+- How can we live well in the universe as an integral partner?